 COMM 1020: Introduction to Public Speaking: Research & Resources

-Summon provides an easy, simple to use discovery interface to search across 80% of our library content with just a few keywords.
+Summon searches across 80% of our library content with just a few keywords.
 You can change the publication dates, limit your results to full text, to scholarly materials, or to any combination of document types.
+Enter your keywords in the search box below to search Summon.

 More Specialized Library Research Databases/ Scholarly Articles